-Acne is a common skin condition that might cause a lump behind the ear.
+Acne is a common skin condition that most commonly affects the face.
+It might also cause a lump behind the ear, near the face.

-A pimple might then become infected and inflamed if certain bacteria enter the comedone.
+A pimple might become infected and inflamed if certain bacteria enter the comedone.

-Inflamed pimples can grow and, in their most severe form, form lumps called acne cysts.
+Inflamed pimples can grow and, in their most severe form, create lumps called acne cysts.

 A cyst can occur anywhere in the skin, including behind the ear.